spotify/luigi/doc/luigi_patterns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some tasks you want to recur may include additional parameters which need to be configured.
-The Range classes provide a parameter which accepts a :class:`~luigi.params.DictParameter`
+The Range classes provide a parameter which accepts a :class:`~luigi.parameter.DictParameter`
 and passes any parameters onwards for this purpose.

 .. code-block:: console